scalacenter/bloop/website/content/docs/bloop-basics.md

 addresses the limitations of many build tools in the Scala ecosystem whose infrastructure does not allow them to keep hot compilers alive.

-This is especially true for sbt, the most popular build tool in our community.
+This is especially true for sbt, the most popular build tool in our community, but it's also the case for other popular Scala build tools.
+Let's focus on when this hold true in sbt's case.

 1. `reload`: Every time you change a line of your `build.sbt`, you need to reload your shell to detect the changes in the sbt sources.
 In that process,